p-wegner/coding-aider/docs/actions.md

 - Supports both interactive and quick fix modes
 - Detects build and test errors
 - Provides a background task for the interactive mode to prevent UI freezing

+## ContinuePlanAction

+`ContinuePlanAction` allows users to select and continue an unfinished plan within the Coding Aider plugin.

+Key features:

+- Displays a dialog for selecting from a list of unfinished plans
+- Utilizes `PlanViewer` to execute the selected plan
+- Integrates with `AiderPlanService` to manage plan data
+- Provides a markdown viewer for plan details

 This documentation provides a comprehensive overview of the main actions in the Coding Aider plugin.
 Each action is designed to enhance the development experience by integrating Aider's capabilities into the IDE workflow.